Driven by impact

 Vote Forward began in 2017 with a randomized controlled trial (RCT), which demonstrated that personal, handwritten letters can effectively encourage fellow citizens to turn out to vote.
 We’ve since grown into an organization that regularly and rigorously tests new, measurable, volunteer-driven strategies to engage and mobilize voters at scale—and a community of thousands of grassroots supporters who power these efforts.

-We’ve tested the effectiveness of our letters on voter turnout more than 25 times through RCTs (the gold standard in research), often measuring a positive impact.
+We’ve tested the effectiveness of our letters on voter turnout 29 times through RCTs (the gold standard in research), measuring a positive impact in 22 of those experiments.
 In our pursuit of innovation, we transparently share our learnings with the public.
-To read about our 2024 election results, see here.

 Our process

-Lead 25+ randomized controlled trials (RCTs) designed by research scientists
+Lead randomized controlled trials (RCTs) and other studies designed by our team of research scientists.

-Identify elections that matter most to democracy, per our data and political experts
+Identify elections, voter contact tactics, and civic engagement needs that matter most to democracy, based on our data and political experts.

-Reach targeted voters with Vote Forward handwritten letters or other forms of outreach
+Reach targeted voters with handwritten letters or other forms of outreach.

-Rigorously test the impact of our experiments on voter turnout and share the results
+Rigorously test the impact of our experiments on voter participation and civic engagement and share results.

 Our proof points